nadavmatalon/great_book_of_walkthroughs/README.md

 ##  Introduction

 <p>Taking the first steps in any new development domain - be it Ruby, Javascript or Ruby
-on Rails - is often the hardest part.</p>

-<p>Walkthroughs are a great way to facilitate the transition from this initial (clueless)
-phase to a more productive & efficient level of competance.</p>
+on Rails - is often the hardest part.
+Walkthroughs are a great way to facilitate the transition from this initial (clueless) phase to a more productive & efficient level of competance.</p>

 <p>So, here's the big idea in a nutshell: rather than having each of us spending hours
 poring over every available the screen-casts, skimming through countless websites, while making our own private notes, we can combine forces and create an extensive repository of alkthroughs.</p>

-<p>Each of these walkthroughs is meant to ofer a succict, step-by-step guidance on a
+<p>Each one of the walkthroughs is meant to ofer a succict, step-by-step guidance on a
 specific topics, coupled with useful tips, pitfall warnings and perhaps a few selected resources.</p>